Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 This comprehensive, academically-minded introduction to publishing is often found on reading lists for MA Publishing courses.
 However, you don’t need to pay tuition fees to read this book and learn all about the inner processes of publishing houses directly from Thomas Woll and Dominique Raccah.
 Within its pages, you'll find insider material like sample publishing contracts and sustainable financial models for publishers.

-A must-read for anyone looking to work in publishing, start their own publishing company, or with a general interest in the industry!
+A must-read for anyone looking to work in publishing, establish their own business in the industry, or with a general interest in the industry!

 Books about marketing books